nearform/titus/docs/developers/packages/titus-backend/README.md

 ### Pg Plugin

 The Pg plugin automatically instruments other routes with a [pg][node-postgres] so they can issue queries against the database.
-It automatically commits (or rolls back, in case of thrown errors) transactionnal routes.
+It automatically commits (or rolls back, in case of thrown errors) transactional routes.

 To enable it, include `plugins: { pgPlugin: {} }` to your route `options` To enable transactional support set the transactional to true as follows: `plugins: { pgPlugin: { transactional: true } }`